 When I spoke to friends, I rarely had anything positive to say about motherhood.
 Yes, I loved my son.
 He is hard not to love, my sweet ginger boy.
 But I hated being a mother.
 It just didn’t feel right to me.
 I kept thinking that something was wrong with me.
 How could a wanted pregnancy result in so much anguish postpartum?
 It absolutely can, when you have PPD.

 I’m sharing this story with you to show the many faces PPD can take.
 Anger and rage are often present but not as often talked about (although more women are starting to share that they have felt this way).
 I urge you to not be like me and not deny your symptoms.
 If you are feeling off, your energy is nonexistent and you’re not bonding with your child, please, seek help.
 Tell your OB about it, tell your partner, your family, your friends.
 Someone in your circle will help you find a qualified therapist.
 And if not, click here to access my Resource Library.

 I really wish I did.
 I often wonder how life would have been different had I gotten help.
+(If you’re wondering how to go about getting the help your need for your PPD, please read Postpartum Depression – How To Get The Help You Need).
 Would I have been a more engaged mother?
 Would I have found life more bearable and dare I say, enjoyable?
 I’m glad my depression passed on it’s own but it took almost 2 years.
 However, it doesn’t pass on its own for everyone, so don’t count on that as a solution.

 Please, feel free to share your PPD experience in the comments section.
 I would love a chance to talk to you about what you went through.
 Talking to each other can help us heal.